Create a Database

 }

-// a public action for updating mutable user data
+// a public procedure for updating mutable user data

 UPDATE users